-These comprise of all exchange differences arising from translation of financial statements of foreign operations.
+This comprises of exchange differences arising from translation of financial statements/financial information of foreign operations.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED MARCH 31, 2020 (Contd.)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED MARCH 31, 2021 (Contd.)

 (All amounts are in crores of Indian Rupees, except share data and as stated)